Best Online Adult-Gerontology Nurse Practitioner Programs in Florida

 Online Learning - Visit Website

-Florida State University's online Adult Gerontology Acute Care Nurse Practitioner Post-Master's Graduate Certificate prepares nurses for advanced acute care roles.
-The 22-credit program focuses on complex illness management and critical care delivery.
-Students gain skills for intensive care unit settings through online lectures, labs, and clinical rotations.
-The program uses synchronous components for interactive learning.
-It prepares graduates to diagnose and treat critically ill adult and geriatric patients.
-The College of Nursing administers this CCNE-accredited certificate.
-This program suits nurses seeking specialized acute care certification.
+Florida State University's online Adult Gerontology Acute Care Nurse Practitioner Post-Master's Graduate Certificate is a 22-credit program delivered entirely online with synchronous components for interactive learning.
+This CCNE-accredited certificate focuses on complex illness management and critical care delivery, preparing nurses for advanced acute care roles.
+Students develop intensive care unit skills through online lectures, labs, and clinical rotations, learning to diagnose and treat critically ill adult and geriatric patients.
+No entrance exam is required for this post-master's certificate program, which is ideal for nurses seeking specialized acute care certification.

 MSN to DNP - DNP- Adult Gerontology Acute Care Nurse Practitioner